thartl-diw/opendf/README.md

 ### Multilingual Datasets

-When working with a multilingual dataset, the `opendataformatr` package provides the option to specify the language you want to work with for the main functions: `opendf read`, `opendf docu`, `opendf write`.
+When working with a multilingual dataset, the `opendataformat` package provides the option to specify the language you want to work with for the main functions: `opendf read`, `opendf docu`, `opendf write`.

 You can achieve this by using the `languages` argument and setting it to either `all` to include all languages, or by specifying the language code such as `de` for German or `en` for English.
 This allows you to easily select the desired language for your dataset operations.
 Metadata without a language tag will be assigned to the language `default`.